oneapi-src/oneDNN/README.md

 	git clone https://github.com/01org/mkl-dnn.git
 ```

-Satisfy all hardware and software dependencies and ensure that the versions are correct before installing.
+Satisfy all hardware and software dependencies and ensure that the versions
+are correct before installing.
+Intel MKL-DNN can take advantage of optimized
-Intel MKL-DNN uses the optimized matrix-matrix multiplication (GEMM) function from Intel MKL.
+matrix-matrix multiplication (GEMM) function from Intel MKL.
 The dynamic
-library with this functionality is included win the repository.
-Before building the project, download the library
+library with this functionality is included in the repository.
+If you choose
+to build Intel MKL-DNN with binary dependency download Intel MKL small
-using the script provided:
+libraries first using provided script

 ```
 	cd scripts && ./prepare_mkl.sh && cd ..
 ```

-or download manually and unpack it to the `external` directory in the repository root.
+or download manually and unpack it to the `external` directory in the
+repository root.

 Intel MKL-DNN uses a CMake-based build system